Sampreet278/Letters/README.md

 ---

 ### Formatting
-You can style messages using various methods color codes, MiniMessage tags, hex colors, or gradients.
+You can style messages using various methods such as color codes, MiniMessage tags, hex colors, or gradients.

 <table>
     <thead>